 At the time of the accident, the plaintiff was a certified auto mechanic who was unemployed.
 The plaintiff was unable to actively seek work for 9 months after the accident.
 The plaintiff further alleged that his injury made him unable to return to work as a mechanic.
 However, this fact was disputed by the defendant’s insurer.

 The plaintiff alleged he was injured because of the negligence of his brother.
 He argued that his brother should have been more cautious when working around dangerous power tools.
 The defense of the case focused on the fact that there were no independent witnesses to the events that occurred at the brother’s home.
 The defense also asserted that the plaintiff was partially responsible for his own injuries.
 Finally, the defense disputed the extent of the plaintiff’s lost earnings, arguing that his injuries did not affect his ability to find work as a mechanic.

-The case resolved against the defendant’s homeowner’s insurance company without the having to be placed into litigation.
+The case was resolved against the defendant’s homeowner’s insurance company without having to be placed into litigation.
 The plaintiff was awarded a total of $132,000.

 Have You Been Injured Due To Unsafe Premises?

 Find out if you have a case.
 If you have suffered an injury due to a slip and fall, or other unsafe premises conditions, contact us for a free confidential case review and receive a response within hours, or call (617) 886-0500.
 If you need a lawyer outside of Massachusetts, contact Parker Scheer for a referral.